BA (Hons) with Integrated Foundation

 A term spent studying abroad will enable you to savour theatre and performance cultures outside the UK.

-Four years, comprising one year of foundation studies followed by three years of study at degree level.
+This is a four-year, full time programme, comprising of one year of foundation studies followed by three years of study at degree level.

 Degree Year 1